qiaofengmarco/Artificial-Intelligence/Lab1-Artificial Neural Network/README.md

     ![image](https://github.com/qiaofengmarco/Artificial-Intelligence/raw/master/Lab1-Artificial%20Neural%20Network/Result%20Description/1.jpg)

-  - Then, the result is displayed: (Note you may need to re-make the whole project.)
+  - Then, the result is displayed: (Note that you may need to re-make the whole project.
+There could be some problems here.)

     ![image](https://github.com/qiaofengmarco/Artificial-Intelligence/raw/master/Lab1-Artificial%20Neural%20Network/Result%20Description/2.jpg)